Starting to Play Piano

 We will cover the basics of written music later, but for now we will get you playing your first melodies using a basic form of notation.
 Start in C position, assign a finger to the notes from C to G, and play the notes written below, raising your finger from the key as you play the next.
 Hold each note for the same length of time, but when the gap is longer hold the note for longer.
 Don’t worry if it sounds rough, this is more than enough to get you started.
 We will introduce a far better way to keep time and represent timing on the page in Chapter 8.

-The following song is a traditional piece called Aura Lee, which you may recognise as the melody for Love Me Tender by Elvis Presley.
+The following song is a traditional piece called Aura Lee, which you may recognize as the melody for Love Me Tender by Elvis Presley.

 C F E F G D G - F E D E F - - - C F E F G D G - F E D E F - - -